 This weekend, one of my favorite of the summer, my family gathered to celebrate our annual family reunion.
 Family flew in from California and North Carolina and others drove in from towns around New England.
 I volunteered to bring a dessert.
 Who wouldn’t love a make-your-own Gluten-Free Strawberry Shortcake dessert section?
 This dessert was a huge hit and it was a breeze to bring because my kids were able to do most of the preparation.

 You can make your own whipped cream or buy some at the grocery store.
 While we are living in Massachusetts, we love being able to get Cabot Whipped Cream at our grocery store.
 It’s the little things, right??
+If you have a chance to check out their recipe blog, they have a ton of family-friendly recipes!

 In less than 20 minutes you can have a dessert ready to eat right away or, better yet, bring to a party.
 Cover the strawberries, wrap the shortcake biscuits in plastic wrap, and head out the door.
 No one will turn you away with this delicious dessert in hand…